intelowlproject/docs/docs/IntelOwl/contribute.md

 ## How to test the application

 IntelOwl makes use of the django testing framework and the `unittest` library for unit testing of the API endpoints and End-to-End testing of the analyzers and connectors.

 ### Configuration

 - In the encrypted folder `tests/test_files.zip` (password: "intelowl") there are some files that you can use for testing purposes.
+The async_tests/ dir has mainly transactional test cases as they are run separately from other unit tests.

 - With the following environment variables you can customize your tests: